I Used the Search Console Removals Tool — Now What?

 Search Console’s Removals tool is misleadingly named.
-Most people assume it’s a “permanent delete” or “force Google to re-crawl” button.
+Most people assume it’s a “permanent delete” or a “force Google to re-crawl” button.
 It’s neither.

 Symptoms